kubewarden/docs/src/quick-start.md

     are defined inside of Kubernetes
   * A Deployment of Kubewarden `policy-server`: this component loads all the policies defined by the administrators and evaluates them
-  * A Deployment of `kubewarden-controller`: this is the controller that monitors the `AdmissionPolicy` resources and interacts with the Kubewarden `policy-server`
+  * A Deployment of `kubewarden-controller`: this is the controller that monitors the `ClusterAdmissionPolicy` resources and interacts with the Kubewarden `policy-server`

 ## Install